qemacs/qemacs/qe-manual.md

 Return a pointer to the destination array.

 Note: truncation cannot be detected reliably.

+### `int qe_haslower(const char *str);`

+Check if a C string contains has ASCII lowercase letters.

+* argument `str` a valid pointer to a C string

+Return a boolean value, non zero if and only if the string contains ASCII lowercase letters.

 ### `int qe_memicmp(const void *p1, const void *p2, size_t count);`